-Walker is a postdoctoral researcher who studies how the brain processes emotion and how emotion impacts cognition and social evaluation.
+Walker is a former postdoctoral research associate at the Center who studied how the brain processes emotion and how emotion impacts cognition and social evaluation.
 Walker specializes in a variety of neuroscience techniques including functional, structural and resting state MRI, as well as EEG and other psychophysiological measures.
 Much of his recent work has focused on the bed nucleus of the stria terminalis, an area of the brain that has been implicated in stress and anxiety.
 Understanding how the brain processes these negative emotions is a critical step in developing treatments for psychopathology and promoting well-being.

 A.S., Salt Lake Community College

 "Spending time on the activities and people you love."

 Our scientists examine how individual differences in emotional reactivity and recovery to emotional stimuli, brain structure and patterns of brain activity are related to life experiences, personality, behavior, health and well-being across the adult lifespan in a large national longitudinal sample.

 Center scientists and collaborators examine the impact of well-being training.